 From the perspective of a single shooter theory, we are left with the Zodiac Killer drawing up alongside the couple at some point during the late hours of December 20th 1968, exiting his vehicle and forcing the couple from their Rambler, before shooting them in cold blood.

-Yet if neither Robert Connelly or James Owen spotted anybody "in or around the cars," just minutes before the murders and they were not being held under duress out of sight or between the vehicles, it opens up a whole new can of worms.
+Yet, if neither Robert Connelly or James Owen spotted anybody "in or around the cars," just minutes before the murders and they were not being held under duress out of sight or between the vehicles, it opens up a whole range of new possibilities.

 James Owen claimed he heard a shot about a quarter of a mile past the turnout, which traveling at approximately 30 mph amounts to about 30 seconds.
 If this were true, it puts David Faraday, Betty Lou Jensen, and the killer or killers back in the turnout.